Agentic RAG: why vector search misses exact IDs

-We need to talk about the “pure” vector search hype.
-For some reason, the standard advice for building a retrieval system has become “just throw everything into an embedding model,” and it is killing performance for real-world applications.
-I have spent the last 14 years fixing broken search implementations in WordPress and WooCommerce, and let me tell you: relying solely on semantic similarity in an Agentic RAG setup is a recipe for silent failure.
+The standard advice for building a retrieval system is “just throw everything into an embedding model”, and on real applications it performs badly.
+I have spent the last 14 years fixing broken search implementations in WordPress and WooCommerce, and semantic similarity on its own inside an Agentic RAG setup fails quietly, which is the worst way for it to fail.

-I recently worked on a project where the AI was supposed to pull technical documentation based on specific part IDs.
-The vector search was “close enough” semantically—it found the right category of parts—but it missed the exact ID because the embedding math “drowned” the specific identifier in a sea of similar context.
-Consequently, the agent hallucinated a solution because its retrieved context was garbage.
+On a recent project the AI had to pull technical documentation by specific part ID.
+The vector search was close enough semantically, in that it found the right category of parts, but it missed the exact ID because the embedding math drowned that identifier in a sea of similar context.
+The agent then hallucinated a solution, since the context it had retrieved was garbage.

-This is where BM25 (Best Matching 25) comes in.
-It is a ranking function that rewards exact keyword matches while accounting for document length.
-By implementing a hybrid search—combining BM25 for precision and vector search for context—you give your Agentic RAG the best of both worlds.
-Furthermore, this approach reduces the “noise” that often leads to LLM confusion.
+That is the job of BM25 (Best Matching 25), a ranking function that rewards exact keyword matches while accounting for document length.
+Run a hybrid search, with BM25 for precision and vector search for context, and your Agentic RAG gets both.
+It also cuts the noise that tends to confuse the LLM.

-In a WordPress context, you might be tempted to use a simple WP_Query search as your keyword layer.
-While that works for basic sites, a true hybrid system requires a unified ranking.
-You typically fetch the top 10 results from your vector DB and the top 10 from your keyword index, then use Reciprocal Rank Fusion (RRF) to merge them.
+In WordPress the tempting move is to use a plain WP_Query search as your keyword layer.
+That holds up on a basic site, but a real hybrid system needs one unified ranking.
+The usual shape is to take the top 10 results from the vector DB and the top 10 from the keyword index, then merge them with Reciprocal Rank Fusion (RRF).

-If you are building an AI application, you need to think about how your agent interacts with these tools.
-A naive agent just asks for “results.”
-A senior-designed agent understands its own limitations.
+If you are building an AI application, think about how the agent uses these tools.
+A naive agent asks for “results” and takes whatever comes back.
+A better designed one knows what its own retrieval layer is bad at.

 <?php